 The campus residence halls are contemporary in design.
 Each suite includes a large living room with two adjoining bedrooms on either side and two bathrooms.
 Each suite also has its own outside entrance, patio, and self-contained air-conditioning and heating units.
-The complex also has a study room, computer room, weight room and a commons area.
+The complex also has a study room, computer room, weight room and a t.v. viewing room.
 For additional information concerning occupancy students should contact the housing office.